crrips/notes_app/README.md

 # Notes App

-This application allows you to create, edit, delete notes and summarize them using AI.
-The application uses Gemini API to summarize the notes.
+This application allows you to create, edit, and delete notes and summarize them using AI.
+It uses the Gemini API to summarize the notes.
 There is also an analytics page that shows statistics about the notes.

 ![Home page](/images/home.png)

 ## 🚀 Launch

-Firstly, create .env file in the backend directory and set the following values:
+Firstly, create an .env file in the backend directory and set the following values:
 ```
 GEMINI_API_KEY =
 ```